johanaarstein/am-lottieplayer/README.md

 ![Awesome Vector Animations](/svn/assets/banner-1544x500.png)

-**Upload Lottie animations to WordPress and add them in Gutenberg, the Divi Builder or via shortcode \[am-lottieplayer\].**
+**Add vectorized Lottie animations to your page with Gutenberg, the Divi Builder, Elementor or via shortcode \[am-lottieplayer\].**

 The most complete Lottie Player yet.
-AM LottiePlayer is easy to use, lightweight, and gives you total control over how to implement animations to your website.
-Choose between JSON or the optimized dotLottie format, choose whether to serve the files from a CDN or your own **Media Library**, choose whether to render the animations as crisp, malleable SVGs or performant Canvases, and choose how to scale the animation.
+AM LottiePlayer is easy to use, lightweight, and gives you total control over how to implement crisp, vectorized animations to your website.
+Easily set up user interactions, choose between JSON or the optimized dotLottie format, choose whether to serve the files from a CDN or your own **Media Library**, choose whether to render the animations as malleable SVGs or performant Canvases, and choose how to scale the animation.

 ## Features

-- Use the Gutenberg Editor or the Divi Builder to add animations to your website
+- Use the Gutenberg Editor, the Divi Builder or Gutenberg to add animations to your website.
+The player is also available via shortcode \[am-lottieplayer\]
 - Upload LottieJSON or dotLottie files to your **Media Library**
 - Drag & drop a LottieJSON or dotLottie  file
 - Insert a LottieJSON or dotLottie animation from URL
-- Choose renderer, scaling, speed, size, background color and more from the block settings in Gutenberg.
-The same settings are accessible in the Divi Module menu.
+- Choose user interactions renderer, scaling, speed, size, background color and more from the block settings in Gutenberg.
+The same settings are accessible in the Divi Module menu and the Elementor widget menu.
 Alternatively you can use the shortcode \[am-lottieplayer src="*" autoplay="true/false" controls="true/false" loop="true/false" objectFit="cover/contain/none"\].

 ## Installation